Analytics built by: Location, Inc.

-Relative to Florida, our data show that Royal Palm Beach's latest annual appreciation rate is lower than 50% of the other cities and towns in Florida.
+Relative to Florida, our data show that Royal Palm Beach's latest annual appreciation rate is higher than 50% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the village.
 Individual neighborhoods within Royal Palm Beach differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Royal Palm Beach - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Royal Palm Beach real estate investment or home purchase decisions.